superlinked/superlinked/README.md

 If your python version is not `3.10.x` you might use [pyenv](https://github.com/pyenv/pyenv) to install it.

-Upgrade pip and install the superlinked library
+Upgrade pip and install the superlinked library.

 ```commandline
 $> python -m pip install --upgrade pip